codebymedu/frontend-project-ideas/Engineering_&_Development/AB_Testing.md

 ## Design

-Utilize design software like Figma or Sketch to prototype the user interface of your A/B testing tool.
-Focus on creating an intuitive and accessible design that makes navigating complex data straightforward.
+Use tools like Relume to structure your app and create initial wireframes.
+This will help you visualize the user interface and plan the user experience effectively.

 ## Backend APIs

-Enhance your backend development skills by setting up APIs that handle experiment data, user segmentation, and results aggregation.
-Use Node.js and Express for your server, and consider using MongoDB for storing your experimental data efficiently.
-If setting up a complete backend is too daunting, consider using mock APIs to simulate the interactions.
+To improve your backend skills, set up your own backend using Supabase.
+This includes handling user authentication, data storage, and custom APIs for your features.
+If its too complex for you, create mock APIs to simulate backend interactions.